jafaryor/knowledge-base/Management/leadership.md

 * Organizational strategy

-    The ability to set the vision and direction for he long-term success of the organization.
+    The ability to set the vision and direction for the long-term success of the organization.

     Includes:
     * Industry analysis